Birth Quota of Non-Generic Degeneracy Points: Introduction

-\emph{Introduction.} Weyl semimetals are a class of topological materials whose electronic band structure exhibits pointlike linear band-touchings~\cite{Neumann,Herring,Armitage}.
+Weyl semimetals are a class of topological materials whose electronic band structure exhibits pointlike linear band-touchings~\cite{Neumann,Herring,Armitage}.
 These Weyl points are stable and generic, requiring no fine-tuning or symmetries.
 Crystal symmetries, however, can stabilize isolated non-generic two-fold degeneracy points, such as multi-Weyl points, in the electronic band structure of three-dimensional solids \cite{ChenFang_multiweyl,TiantianZhang,Hirschmann,ZhiMingYu}.
 If the symmetry is broken, e.g., by changing an external magnetic (Zeeman) field or applying mechanical strain, the non-generic degeneracy point splits into multiple Weyl points~\cite{ChenFang_multiweyl}.
 As the symmetry-breaking perturbation is switched on gradually, these newly born Weyl points follow continuous trajectories in the Brillouin zone, originating from the original degeneracy point.

 For a given non-generic degeneracy point, how many newborn Weyl points are allowed?
 From topological charge conservation and the generic character of Weyl points, it follows that the minimum number of newborn Weyl points upon a generic perturbation is the absolute value $|Q|$ of the topological charge $Q$ associated to the non-generic degeneracy point (e.g. the Chern number in 3D).
 The same consideration implies that the number of newborn Weyl points may also be $|Q|+2M$ with $M$ being a positive integer, in such a way that $M$ of the excess Weyl points have unit positive charge and $M$ have unit negative charge, hence the sum of the charges of the newborn Weyl points equals $Q$.
-Is there also a `birth quota', i.e., an upper limit of the number of newborn Weyl points?
-This is a fundamental question that, to our knowledge, has not been addressed in the context of band structure theory.
+Is there also a `birth quota', i.e., an upper bound of the number of newborn Weyl points?
+This is a fundamental question, which has only been studied to a limited extent in the mathematical physics literature~\cite{Teramoto}, and the implications to realistic physical systems remain unexplored.

+In this work, we answer this question positively, and show that such a non-generic degeneracy point does have a birth quota, which turns out to be the so-called \emph{local multiplicity} known in singularity theory.
+Our result is not exclusive to Weyl points in three dimensions (3D), we also obtain an analogous result for two-dimensional (2D) crystals with chiral symmetry illustrated on the example of bilayer graphene, as well as a minimal example in 1D (Fig.~\ref{fig:z3}).
+We emphasize that our analysis covers the effect of \emph{any} possible perturbation of the band structure.
+While this may sound surprising, it is possible to derive such general results using singularity theory.